alibaba/GraphScope/docs/analytical_engine/tutorial_dev_algo_cpp_pie.md

 └── .gs_conf.yaml ➝ configuration file
 ```

-then, we package the algorithm by comand: ` zip -jr 'my_app.gar' '*.h' ''.gs_conf.yaml'`
+then, we package the algorithm by command: ` zip -jr 'my_app.gar' '*.h' ''.gs_conf.yaml'`

 ## Step 4: Run the .gar file on GraphScope